AndyIbanez/andyibanez-com/content/posts/unstructured-concurrency-with-detached-tasks-in-swift.md

 *Understanding async tasks is a requirement to read this article.
 If you don't understand async tasks, you can read the [Introduction to Unstructured Concurrency in Swift]() article from this Article Series*

 Throughout this article series, we have explored what `async/await` is.
 We have also gotten our feet wet by exploring structured concurrency with `async let` and `Group Tasks`.
-We have explored that sometimes, structured concurrency, while nice, is not going to cover all our cases, so we mentioned the existence of unstructured concurrency and we have explored how to use `async {}`  blocks to launch unstructured tasks.
+We have explored that sometimes, structured concurrency, while nice, is not going to cover all our cases, so we mentioned the existence of unstructured concurrency and we have explored how to use `Task {}`  blocks to launch unstructured tasks.

 In this article, we will explore the final method to implement unstructured concurrency by using the most flexible method provided to us by Swift 5.5: Detached tasks.